@1 year ago with 34 notes

 I’m so fucking irritated that people are googling shit like “native american indian girls on tumblr” “american indian squaw breed” and “native american women boobs”.
 I am so happy that I reblogged an amazing post by a Native woman on here about the sexualization of Native women and the harm that it does, and that these pervs keep landing there no matter how they phrase their searches.

 I think I may be coming back to this tumblr soon.
-I am going to keep my personal posts on my other tumblr and use this for everything else.@3 months ago with 13 notes
+I am going to keep my personal posts on my other tumblr and use this for everything else.@1 year ago with 14 notes

 I don’t have any suggestions for books written in Tamil.
-I’m not entirely sure why you would ask me.@5 months ago
+I’m not entirely sure why you would ask me.@1 year ago